Manuel-Bauer/questlog-matrix-configurator/README.md

    ```
 A browser window with the Matrix-Configurator UI will start automatically.

-3. Select the country silhouette for each matrix grid
+3. Select the country silhouette for each matrix grid in dropdown menu
+4. If default position of a specific country needs to be changed, navigate to frontend/src/config and adjust x and y offset for country.
+Offset is be 0 for x and y by default.
-4. Once finished, hit the save button.
+5. Once finished, hit the save button.
-5. In the folder server/img/matrix you will find the laser-cutter-ready SVG with an unique ID.
+6. In the folder server/img/matrix you will find the laser-cutter-ready SVG with an unique ID.

 <p align="right">(<a href="#top">back to top</a>)</p>